norhanreda/neural-project/README.md

 # neural-project

+## HOG 80.0439%
+`hog_cut.py`
+- resize image (128,128)
+- use mask after YCrCb conversion
+- get max contour
+- draw the hand on new image to cut some of unwanted background
+- resize new image (128,128)

 ## HOG 72.37%
 `hog_opencv.py`
 - resize image (128,128)
 - use mask after YCrCb conversion

 ## HOG & LBP 63.4%
 `lbp.py`